The Resistance (album): Reception

-Multiple reviews criticised the album for lacking originality, in some instances commenting it was a caricature of progressive rock.
-Rolling Stone lauded "Uprising" as an "industrial-flavored" song that proved that Muse could still "whip up an almighty roar", but dismissed the album as a whole as clichéd and borrowing shamelessly from Queen.
+Multiple reviews criticised the album as unoriginal, in some instances commenting it was a caricature of progressive rock.
+Rolling Stone lauded "Uprising" as an "industrial-flavored" song that proved that Muse could still "whip up an almighty roar", but dismissed the album as a whole as clichéd and derivative of Queen.
 Ben Patashnik from NME felt that the album was "genius" in parts, but criticised it for producing something "conceptually impressive but musically all too familiar".
-Pitchfork gave the album a mixed review, stating that the songs were "an outgrowth of wanting to make the music as big, inclusive and as singalong as possible, rather than any inchoate political impulses," criticising Bellamy for "constantly tossing out mass-shout-along-ready lyrics".
-However, the review went on to conclude that "Judged on its own terms – out of control scale, genre-smashing ambition, musical and vocal virtuosity - The Resistance is a success."
+Pitchfork gave the album a mixed review, stating that the songs were "an outgrowth of wanting to make the music as big, inclusive and as singalong as possible, rather than any inchoate political impulses" and criticising its "mass-shout-along-ready lyrics".
+However, the review concluded: "Judged on its own terms – out of control scale, genre-smashing ambition, musical and vocal virtuosity — The Resistance is a success."

-Queen guitarist Brian May praised the Queen-influenced sound that Muse incorporated into the album.
-"I love it, I think it's great stuff," May told the BBC.
-"I think they're very good boys and extremely talented, and like us they have their tongue in cheek a lot of the time," May said.
-He described the track "United States of Eurasia" as "brilliantly done".
+The Queen guitarist, Brian May, praised the Queen influence, saying: "I love it, I think it's great stuff.
+I think they're very good boys and extremely talented, and like us they have their tongue in cheek a lot of the time."
+He described "United States of Eurasia" as "brilliantly done".
 Muse won the Grammy Award for Best Rock Album for The Resistance at the 53rd Annual Grammy Awards in 2011.

+The Resistance was praised by the rightwing Fox News anchor Glenn Beck, and "Uprising" was used in YouTube videos advocating for conspiracy theories.
+Bellamy expressed discomfort, describing himself as "a left-leaning libertarian – more in the realm of Noam Chomsky".
+Muse refused requests from American politicians to use "Uprising" in their rallies.
+Beck responded in an open letter to Bellamy: "As uncomfortable as it might be for you, I will still play your songs loudly.
+To me your songs are anthems that beg for choruses of unity and pose the fundamental question facing the world today – can man rule himself?"

+In September 2012, the American songwriter Charles Bollfrass sued Muse for $3.5m (£2.2m), claiming that they had plagiarised The Resistance from a science-fiction rock opera concept he said he sent them in 2005.
+Muse dismissed the claim and said they had never heard of Bolffrass or seen his work.
+The lawsuit was dismissed by a New York judge in 2013, who said the album's narrative was too abstract to constitute any infringement.